Skip to main content Skip to footer

 Applications for membership in all categories shall be made to the Executive Officer in such form as the Executive Committee may decide.

-The Executive Committee shall have the power to admit as a member or associate member any person who, in their opinion, is suitably qualified by reason of that person being a member, student or associate of a suitable body of accountants wherever situated.
-The Executive Committee shall have the power to refuse membership or expel from membership any person whose standard of professional conduct is in their opinion inconsistent with any of the objects of the Society or if, in the opinion of the Executive Committee, the interest of the Society so require.
+The Executive Committee shall have the power to refuse or expel any category of membership for any person whose standard of professional conduct is in their opinion inconsistent with any of the objects of the Society or if, in the opinion of the Executive Committee, the interest of the Society so require.

 Members must adhere to the highest ethical standards and professional conduct as required by their respective professional bodies and as generally accepted in Guernsey.
 Such standards should have clear guidelines and consequences for breaches.

-3.1 FULL MEMBERSHIP
+3.1 FULL MEMBER

-3.1.1: a member of the Institute of Chartered Accountants in England and Wales, or its successor in title;
+3.1.1 a member of the Institute of Chartered Accountants in England and Wales, or its successor in title;

-3.1.2: a member of the Institute of Chartered Accountants of Scotland, or its successor in title;
+3.1.2 a member of the Institute of Chartered Accountants of Scotland, or its successor in title;

-3.1.3: a member of the Institute of Chartered Accountants in Ireland, or its successor in title;
+3.1.3 a member of the Institute of Chartered Accountants in Ireland, or its successor in title;

-3.1.4: a member of the Association of Chartered Certified Accountants, or its successor in title;
+3.1.4 a member of the Association of Chartered Certified Accountants, or its successor in title;

-3.1.5: a member of the Chartered Institute of Management Accountants, or its successor in title.
+3.1.5 a member of the Chartered Institute of Management Accountants, or its successor in title;

-3.2 ASSOCIATE MEMBERSHIP
+3.2 ASSOCIATE MEMBER

 3.2.1 a member of the Association of Accounting Technicians;

-3.3 STUDENT MEMBERSHIP
+3.3 STUDENT MEMBER

 3.3.1 a student currently studying to become a member of the professional bodies quoted in all sections of Clause 3 shall be eligible for student membership of the Society;